-Absolutely!
-And our self-powered PA system allows us to perform virtually anywhere, even remote locations without electricity.
+Especially during the summer, about half of our events are outdoors.
+Our self-powered PA system allows us to perform virtually anywhere, even remote locations without electricity.
 The only limitations are the same ones that would create issues for your guests.
 For example, violins are expensive and made of wood, so rain and snow are obviously out, and temperatures below 55 degrees Fahrenheit can start to slow down our fingers, but we also bring hand warmers just in case.
-Of course, if it gets anywhere near freezing you may need your contingency plan anyway.
+Of course, anywhere near freezing you may need your contingency plan anyway.

-Violins produce a lot of sound, but we always come prepared with a PA system just in case the acoustics of the room change as it fills with guests, or if your event is large and has a PA system but it fails, or if we're outdoors and the wind picks up.
+Violins are powerful, but we always come prepared with a PA system just in case the acoustics of the room change as it fills with guests, or if your venue is large but has a weak PA system, or if we're outdoors and the wind picks up.
 Whatever happens, we're ready for it.
 This peace of mind comes at no extra charge.

-Since we bring extra microphones, you are welcome to use them to officiate.
-With elegant speakers capable of 120 decibels and 11 hours of internal power, we also don't need a wall socket or power cords.
-This allows us to set up virtually anywhere, even a secluded golf course or beach, which means that you can too.
+With elegant speakers capable of 120 decibels and 11 hours of internal power, we also don't need wall sockets or power cords.
+This allows us to set up virtually anywhere, even a secluded golf course, forest or beach, which means that you can too.
 And with the assurance that everything can be heard by your guests.

 Our PA system is also great for cocktail hour, large receptions and dinners, and can scale up for significantly bigger events.

-Fair question, so let’s take a closer look.
+Fair question—let’s take a closer look.
 A string quartet is basically a bass clef (cello and viola) added to the pair of violins that already carry the melody.
 As a violin trio we first assign those lower parts to our deepest violins, including a special one with an additional fifth string for extra low notes.
-During this step we can adjust the key of a song for the best sound.
+During this step we adjust the key of a song for the best sound.

-Our own aesthetic is “zero visual noise.”
+Our aesthetic is “zero visual noise.”
 We’re obsessed with making our technology as invisible as possible, discreetly integrated into any setting.
-This way our performances are just as sleek and photogenic as the luxury venues hosting us.
+This makes our performances as sleek and photogenic as the luxury venues hosting us.

-For example, we've streamlined our PA system by eliminating power cords; everything now uses internal batteries.
-We’ve also eliminated speaker cables by going wireless, even for larger events with speakers surrounding the audience.
-We then blend them into the shadows by choosing matte black, eliminating all chrome, and placing them strategically.
-We apply similar tactics with everything we bring.
+For example, we've streamlined our PA system by eliminating power cords and speaker cables.
+Instead, we use hidden internal batteries and connect it all wirelessly, even for larger events with our speakers surrounding the audience.
+Finally, we blend all gear into the shadows by eliminating the chrome, choosing matte black, and placing everything strategically.
+We apply this tactic with everything we bring.
 No detail goes unnoticed.

-We’re trained in several vocal styles but we especially enjoy performing the rich harmonies of acapella, similar to Vocal Point and Home Free.
-Beyond the stage, this can enhance weddings, birthday parties and memorials with songs that fit the occasion.
-Political, government and sporting events usually request the National Anthem, which we perform either by voice or violin – or by beginning on violin, then switching to voice using the inspiring lyrics of the final verse.
+We’re trained in several vocal styles but we especially enjoy performing rich acapella harmonies, similar to Vocal Point and Home Free.
+Beyond the stage, this can enhance weddings, private parties and memorials with songs that fit the occasion.
+Political and sporting events usually request the National Anthem, which we perform either by voice or violin—or beginning on violin, then switching to voice using the inspiring lyrics of the final verse.
 This more memorable option has become especially popular for honoring military service, but increasingly today for any event.

 Our biggest pet peeve!
 Frankly, this comes from either seeking attention by over-embellishing (not respecting the original enough), or they’re just lazy and oversimplify.
 Sheet music publishers are the worst, typically dumbing down arrangements so the average quartet can get by without much rehearsal, especially when using substitute players (which happens a lot).
 Also, the narrow training of most quartets rarely fits other music genres, resulting in an awkward mismatch.
 Few learn how to creatively adapt their instruments.